tddschn/questdb-rest/README.md

 # lightning fast local import!
 # the imp command can infer table name using different rules, install it and run --help to see
-$ qdb-cli imp --name trips trips.csv --partitionBy WEEK --timestamp pickup_datetime +-----------------------------------------------------------------------------------------------------------------+
+$ qdb-cli imp --name trips trips.csv --partitionBy WEEK --timestamp pickup_datetime

+# you can also pipe data directly from stdin using the qdb-imp-from-stdin helper script
+$ cat trips.csv | qdb-imp-from-stdin --name trips --partitionBy WEEK --timestamp pickup_datetime
++-----------------------------------------------------------------------------------------------------------------+
 |      Location:  |                                             trips  |        Pattern  | Locale  |      Errors  |
 |   Partition by  |                                              WEEK  |                 |         |              |